Dee de dee dee dee dee…

 Joe DiMaggio began his major league career the year after Babe Ruth retired, and played alongside Lou Gehrig for four years.
 That alone gave him mythic stature, a flesh-and-bone hero who had stood with the ancients and was replaced by a man who retired the year Neil Armstrong walked on the moon.

 But Joe DiMaggio was so much more.
+He bedded Marylin Monroe and hit in 56 straight games.
 He was the very essence of grace and dignity, a paragon of the nobility of restraint.
 Joe wasn’t taciturn.
 He had no more need to speak than does a mountain.
 Or a god.

 Well, literal or not, a Jewish kid from Queens standing in centerfield at Yankee Stadium, singing a pop song that has the depth and power of an ageless hymn – that’s mortals mixing with the gods, a page out of the book of Genesis or the Iliad.
-And then you see Alex Rodriguez – watching Simon singing his paean to a true hero, the Yankee Clipper himself – demeaning those same pinstripes.
+You watch Simon singing his paean to a true hero, the Yankee Clipper himself, and then you look at an Alex Rodriguez demeaning those same pinstripes.
 Ah, what’s become of the world?
 Where have you gone, Joe DiMaggio?
 A nation turns its lonely eyes to you.

 If you enjoyed this posting, you may also like: